I’m Claire and I’m a Personal Stylist.

 Well, I probably didn’t think that at the time.
 That’s more of a retrospective thing when I got introduced to the topic of fashion & style.

 I also see that my goth “fashion” made me look the same as all the other goths.
 So, individuality is a very subjective thing.

 Something that people often assume about those who dress creatively is that they are a drop-out.
 But I was always very career-driven.

 My First Job

 I started out as a travel agent in a High Street branch.
 But having to wear a uniform on a daily basis was so suffocating.
 I felt like I was being put in a cage!

 Then as luck would have it, the student travel shop at the University of East Anglia in Norfolk had a vacancy.
 I went for it and got it.
-It really was a great job and I loved the fact that I could dress however I pleased!
+It really was a great job, and I loved the fact that I could dress however I pleased!
 I also didn’t have to work Saturdays, had 35 days holiday a year AND got free entry into the gigs.
-AND I got paid as admin staff of the University so I was earning at least 3 times as much as I had been in the High Street branch.
+AND as I got paid as admin staff of the University, I was earning at least 3 times as much as I had been in the High Street branch.

 Now, to say I wasn’t your typical travel agent is an understatement.